stackrox/stackrox/README.md

 To further customize your Helm installation consult these documents:
 * <https://docs.openshift.com/acs/installing/installing_helm/install-helm-quick.html>
 * <https://docs.openshift.com/acs/installing/installing_helm/install-helm-customization.html>

+### First use

+Follow these steps to get to StackRox UI

+1. Obtain admin password:
+   `kubectl -n stackrox get secret central-htpasswd -o go-template='{{index .data "password" | base64decode}}'`

+2. Setup port forward to central:
+   `kubectl -n stackrox port-forward deploy/central 8000:8443`

+3. Open https://localhost:8000 in your browser.

+4. Accept certificate warnings and proceed.

+5. Log in as `admin` using password printed by the command above.

 ## Manual Deployment

 To manually deploy the latest development version of StackRox to your kubernetes